asu-rcthor/cse492-public/README.md

 # Otherwise, if you only needed to git pull, run this:
 ls -al week14/
 ```
 You should be able to see the folder `drivinglicense` (which contains an Eclipse project).
+Import this project on Eclipse.
+(Hint: If you need to see your current directory, use `pwd` then copy that over to Eclipse!)

 There are three classes: Main, ArizonaDMV, and ArizonaDMVTest.
 The Main class contains nothing; focus solely on testing the method in ArizonaDMV.